 - Deleting a snapshot is a permanent action and cannot be reversed.
 Once deletion is completed, the original snapshot cannot be restored.
-You are recommended to proceed with caution. - If a snapshot has been used to create a custom image, you must delete the associated image before you can delete the snapshot.
+Proceed with caution. - If a snapshot has been used to create a custom image, you must delete the associated image before you can delete the snapshot.